haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

-* [Premium] Project admin can customise the project dashboard page
 * [Premium] Kanban board for phases/sprint
 * [Premium] Close phase, assignments have option to close the sub-assignments
 * Fix UI issues on Firefox, Safari